Heinzad/heinzad.github.io/_vitae/2016-smart-cities-ccc.md

 Existing air quality monitoring stations achieved high accuracy at high cost, to alert authorities of breaches of air quality regulations.
 If citizens could view air pollution in the central city, live, might they choose to come into the city during times of low air pollution?
 Might they change their transport choices from cars to bikes if they understood the impact of their actions?
-CCC Smart Cities[^1] funded low-cost sensors placed in the Re:Start mall that transmitted realtime information.
+CCC Smart Cities funded low-cost sensors placed in the Re:Start mall that transmitted realtime information.
 If the sensor data could be callibrated to the monitoring station data, then citizens could make their own judgements from live data that was accurate enough for the purpose.
 I joined the Smart Cities team to help unlock data.